Winter Foraging | Guide to Foraging Winter Survival Food

 Cattails are like root tubers and should be prepared in the same way you would potatoes.
 Wash and peel them before thinly slicing them together with other vegetables and a protein to make yourself a hearty stew.

-Alternatively, dry and grind them into flour if you’re not in immediate need of food and have a way of keeping them dry during winter.
+Alternatively, dry and grind them into flour if you’re not in immediate need of and have a way of keeping them dry during winter.

 Fresh Water Mussels